 "Even the Lord's sacrifices themselves declare that Christian unanimity is linked together with itself by a firm inseparable love.
 When the Lord calls bread, which is combined by the union of many grains, His body, He indicates our people as being united.
 When He calls the wine, which is pressed from many grapes and clusters and collected together, His blood, He also signifies our flock linked together by the mingling of a united multitude.
 How inseparable is the sacrament of unity, and how hopeless are they, and what excessive ruin they earn for themselves who make a schism.
 If someone forsakes his bishop and appoints another as a false bishop, Holy Scripture declares this in the books of Kings.
 Ten tribes were ripped away from the tribe of Judah and Benjamin, and, forsaking their king, appointed for themselves another one outside.
 It says, 'The Lord was angry with the whole seed of Israel; He agitated them, and delivered them into the hand of those that plundered them, until He cast them out of His Presence.
-Israel revolted from the house of David, and made Jeroboam, the son of Nebat, king' (2) Kings 17:20-21 LXX).
+Israel revolted from the house of David, and made Jeroboam, the son of Nebat, king' (2 Kings 17:20-21 LXX).
 It says that the Lord was very angry, and gave them up to perdition, because they were scattered from unity, and had made another king for themselves.
 So great was the indignation of the Lord against those who had made the schism, that even when the man of God was sent to Jeroboam, to charge him with his sins, and predict the future vengeance, he was forbidden to eat bread or to drink water with them.
-When he did not observe this, and took food against the command of God, he was immediately struck by the majesty of the divine judgment, so that on his return he was slain on the way by the jaws of a lion (1) Kings 13).
+When he did not observe this, and took food against the command of God, he was immediately struck by the majesty of the divine judgment, so that on his return he was slain on the way by the jaws of a lion (1 Kings 13).
 Does anyone dare to say that the saving water of baptism and heavenly grace can be in common with those who promote schism, with whom neither earthly food nor worldly drink ought to be in common?
 Moreover, the Lord satisfies us in His Gospel, and shows a still greater light of intelligence.
-The same persons who had divided themselves from the tribe of Judah and Benjamin, and had seceded to Samaria 170, should be reckoned among profane persons and
+The same persons who had divided themselves from the tribe of Judah and Benjamin, and had seceded to Samaria170, should be reckoned among profane persons and Gentiles.
+When He first sent His disciples on the ministry of salvation, He told them, 'Do not go to the way of the Gentiles, and don't enter into any city of the Samaritans' (Matthew 10:5).
+Sending them first to the Jews, He commanded that the Gentiles should as yet be passed over, adding that even the cities of the Samaritans were to be omitted.
+Where there were those who promote schism, He shows that they were to be put on the same level as Gentiles."

-&lt;sup>169 Cyprian of Carthage, Epistles, LXXV, 5-6.
+169 Cyprian of Carthage, Epistles, LXXV, 5-6.

-That is, Samaria was the home of the Ten Northern Tribes who had revolted from the House of David.
+170 That is, Samaria was the home of the Ten Northern Tribes who had revolted from the House of David.